 Contributions to the Scheme are made by way of regular monthly contributions by you and your employer.
 Once-off contributions and additional voluntary contributions (AVCs) are also permissible, subject to the rules of the Scheme and the requirements of the Revenue Commissioners.
-The rules that define the regular monthly contribution rates payable to your employer's section of the Scheme are detailed in the "Scheme Definitions" (accompanying this booklet).
+The rules that define the regular monthly contribution rates payable are detailed in the Benefit Annex.